viknat/ai-personality-alignment/README.md

-# Universal User Embeddings
+# Universal User Embeddings - Two-Tower Architecture

-A comprehensive implementation of Universal User Embeddings based on the research paper "Universal User Embeddings".
+A comprehensive implementation of Universal User Embeddings using a **proper two-tower architecture** for recommendation systems.
 This project implements a contrastive learning approach to learn universal representations of users from their text history that can be used for preference inference, personality analysis, and user similarity computation.

 ## Overview